kienle371999/flutter-caculator/README.md

 ## Description

-This project demonstrates how to build simple calculator application in Flutter.
+This project demonstrates how to build simple calculator application in Flutter

 ## Student Information